mick26/node-ng-sio-RealTime-StockExchange/README.md

 I have selected to 'track by item.st' - item.st is the name of the stock.
 It is unique to each stock.

-Other alternatives to standard html5 tables which may better suite suite larger data sets are:
+Other alternatives to standard html5 tables are:
 - ngTable
 - trNgGrid
 - Smart Table